Landcare Officer

 • Landcare officers work alongside local communities in most rural and some urban areas, to actively maintain the environment and to rehabilitate any degraded areas.
 Their role is to identify any problems affecting the local environment and to devise and establish programs or measures that will help overcome those problems and prevent similar ones occurring in the future.

-TAFE SA offers courses relevant to this occupation including the Diploma of Conservation and Ecosystem Management.
-Pathways include the Certificate II and III in Conservation and Ecosystem Management.
+• TAFE SA offers courses relevant to this occupation including the Diploma of Conservation and Ecosystem Management.
+Pathways include the III in Conservation and Ecosystem Management.

 Still unsure?
 Then try a short course also offered through TAFE SA - check the website for short courses available.